DownQuark-Work/downquark.packagedApp.Npm_JavascriptPrototypes/README.md

 ` const multi-level-nested-prototype = require('@downquark/proto-snips').include.date.include.calendar.include.moonCycles.include.waning()`

 We will continue to update this library with helpful snippets - while ensuring that we keep _**100**_% [code coverage](./CONTRIBUTING.md#Testing)
-Next steps will be to port over relevant snippets from [30 seconds of code](https://www.30secondsofcode.org/js/p/1).

 ## Local Build Process
 ### Setup